hazzaaclark/DC_DISK/README.md

 The motive behind this project is to provide an ease-of-use means of being able to make your own SEGA Dreamcast ROMS homemade, from code you have wrote of your own with your own development tools

-What this means is being able to have a surrogate means of debugging your own software on Dreamcast emulators and the such
+What this means is being able to have a surrogate means of debugging your own software on Dreamcast emulators and the such.

+I made this project with the sole intention of this being able to provide a technical aid in my University dissertation.

+All in accordance with the Creative Commons license, I am looking to make toolkits and emulation software all within the best interest of furthering my Computer Architecture skillset (which is what I am looking to make my Dissertation all about)

 # Sources: